zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    stream to send it to the opened process's stdin.

-   :program: The program to execute.
+   :param program: The program to execute.

-   :to_write: Data to pipe to the opened program's process via ``stdin``.
+   :param to_write: Data to pipe to the opened program's process via ``stdin``.

    :returns: True on success.